Probate Attorney & Trust Administration Lawyer in Brighton, MI.

 • Conservatorships and guardianships

 Gerkin & Decker prides itself on helping individuals through the often-confusing probate and trust administration process.
-Call us today to learn how we can help you navigate the complexities of an estate administration.
+Call us today to learn how we can help you navigate the complexities of probate litigation and estate administration.

 Probate and Trust Administration FAQs

-When is it necessary to open a probate estate for a decedent?
+When is it a legal proceeding necessary to open a probate estate for a decedent?

 A probate estate must be opened if a person dies with property in his or her name alone (not joint), owns an insurance policy or retirement benefits has not named anyone as a beneficiary, or has made the money payable to the estate.

-Does a Last Will and Testament avoid probate?
+Does a Last Will and Testament avoid the probate law?

 No. Without additional estate planning, a will does not avoid probate if the decedent dies while owning assets solely in his or her name.